RHEcosystemAppEng/rhods-fraud-detection/Starburst.md

-# Fraud detection in RHODS using Starbust Enterprise
+# Fraud detection in RHODS using Starburst Enterprise

 ##### Requirements: